 “I asked for the sugar shaker, and she gave me one.”

-Jake was not afforded an angle on Rogene’s face, but he assumed that it contained an impressed expression.
-Regardless if it did or not, Jake thought, Rogene was laughing.
-That laughter expressed some incredulousness, but more than that it appeared to enjoy the display for whatever it was.
+Jake had no angle on Rogene’s face, as she was facing away from him, but he could hear her impression in her voice.
+Rogene was also laughing.
+That laughter expressed some incredulousness, but more than that, it appeared to enjoy that display for whatever it was.